 If no DDA entry is found for the DDA contract, then the DDA will bid whatever contract it computed as being best.
 Example: If the bidding is 1S-P-2S-P and DDA determines that 4S is the best contract, it will just bid 4S if no DDA entry is found with 4S in the Best Contract field and some other bid specified.

 A number from 1 to 99 in the Pct field can be used to randomly make different bids with hands of the same criteria.

-You could also put in psychic bids with a low percentage such as 1%.
+You could also use the Pct field to enter psychic bids with a low percentage such as 1%.
 For example, if you might sometime psych by opening 1 with a hand like Q5432 2 6532 432, then you could make such an entry and put 1 in the Pct field.
-This doesn't mean that you will psyche an opening bid 1% of the time, only 1% of all the bids you make will be psychs, just 1% of the hand with the entry's specific hand specs and prior bidding.
+This doesn't mean that 1% of the time, only 1% of all the bids you make will be psychs, just 1% of the hand with the entry's specific hand specs and prior bidding.

 If you want to disable an entry which uses a Pct, put an "x" before the number.
 This allows you to retain the percentage rather than replacing it with a zero so that when you do want to use it, you can simply remove the "x".

 The Bidding Round Number starts with the first non-passing bid and can be only one digit.
 This limits you to 9 rounds of bidding (1-9), but that already goes well beyond the intended scope of BidBase.